 You can get the startup idea while you are talking to people, or if you get annoyed with some work that you hate doing, or even in the bathroom taking a shower.
 Mostly you can’t control it, and inspiration sparks out of nowhere.
 However, how can you push it a little bit?

 When I was studying at college, I had quite some “free” time.
 I knew I would like to work on a project (startup), but I didn’t have any fully formed idea in mind.
 I had some notes, but I was not sure if it was worth it to work on them.
 I was so confused and indecisive that I didn’t finish anything.

 After a while, I founded a dev company called Lunadio to help others realize their ideas.
 While this was satisfying to me, I was still waiting for the big startup idea to show up.

 But, what project idea should it be?
 I needed a way to sum up all ideas I have across fields and choose the best one.
-I created a workshop with friends.
+I did a workshop inspired by Othmane with my friends.
 The main goal was to pick potential ideas that we/I can build.

 I wrote this article for those who would like to build a project but don’t know what it’s supposed to be.
 I want to present a process of how to come up with startup ideas.
 How to manage them, rate them and, in the end, select the best one to build.

 Many things are going on around us in our job, school, home, or just on a casual day.
 We are solving problems all day long.
 Some of them might be experienced by other people too, and that’s where the million-dollar idea is hidden.